mothur/mothur.github.io/_wiki/edamame.md

     total # of seqs:   128365

 Now we know our sequences overlap the same alignment coordinates, we want to make sure they only overlap that region.
-So we\'ll filter the sequences to remove the overhangs at both ends.
-Since we\'ve done paired-end sequencing, this shouldn\'t be much of an issue, but whatever.
-In addition, there are many columns in the alignment that only contain gap characters (i.e. \"-\").
+So we'll filter the sequences to remove the overhangs at both ends.
+Since we've done paired-end sequencing, this shouldn't be much of an issue, but whatever.
+In addition, there are many columns in the alignment that only contain gap characters (i.e. "-").
 These can be pulled out without losing any information.
-We\'ll do all this with [filter.seqs](filter.seqs):
+We'll do all this with [filter.seqs](filter.seqs):

     mothur > filter.seqs(fasta=stability.trim.contigs.good.unique.good.align, vertical=T, trump=.)